storage-db/ToolDiy/docs/one_click_deployment/docker_os_c.en.md

 ### Build Image

-Create a folder in any path, create a new `dockfile` file in it, and write the following contents
+Create a folder in any path, create a new `dockerfile` file in it, and write the following contents

 ```dockerfile
 FROM ubuntu:22.04